-Can I transfer my property portfolio from personal name into a limited company?
+Can I transfer my property portfolio from my personal name into a limited company?

-When you transfer your property portfolio from personal name to limited company name it is treated as a purchase by mortgage lenders.
+When you transfer your property portfolio from a personal name to a limited company name it is treated as a purchase by mortgage lenders.

 Do I need to provide a personal guarantee if taking lending out through a limited company?